AkashGit21/task-ms/README.md

     ```sh
     go mod tidy
     ```
 1. Add the required table(s) to your RDBMS system by using commands from `init.sql`.

     **Note**: This is a one-time step only.
-Taking this step again will clear all the tasks data from server.
+Taking this step again will clear all previous tasks data from local setup.
 1. Create and update the .env file in the project directory by using `.env.example` file.
 Fill in all the necessary values to make connection with the pre-requisites defined above.
 1. Run the task service using terminal by typing:
     ```sh